 BSc (Hons) Radiography Student Profile – Jyoti Vara

 Jyoti Vara is a First Year student on the BSc (Hons) Radiography (Radiotherapy and Oncology) course at AECC.
-She tells us more about studying on the course, what motivates her to study to become a Radiographer, and why she’s proud to study at AECC:
+She tells us more about studying on the course, what motivates her to study to become a Therapeutic Radiographer, and why she’s proud to study at AECC:

 “I was actually initially interested in studying Medicine, but when I heard about the course at AECC University College from a friend I decided to look into it.

 “I have a personal reason for enrolling on this course.
-My dad passed away from cancer and I wanted to give back to the Radiology department.
+My dad passed away from cancer and I wanted to give back to the Radiotherapy department.
 They were so great and supportive and positive during such a difficult time for my family.

-“Losing my dad is what set me on my path to become a Radiographer, specialising in Radiotherapy and Oncology.
+“Losing my dad is what set me on my path to become a Therapeutic Radiographer, specialising in Radiotherapy and Oncology.